Skip to content Skip to footer

 • Actively participate in mandatory trainings, in-services and meetings.

-• Maintain a healthy and safe therapeutic environment for all residents.
+• Maintain a healthy, therapeutic, and safe environment for all residents.

 • Assist with the operations of the lobby when necessary.